ardanlabs/gotraining/topics/language/pointers/README.md

 The Write Barrier is a little function that inspects the write of pointers when the GC is running.

 The Write Barrier is in place to prevent a situation where a BLACK object (one that is processed) suddenly finds itself pointing to a WHITE object after the Mark Phases are complete.
 This could happen if a goroutine changes (writes) a pointer inside a BLACK object to point to a WHITE object while both the program and the GC is running after that BLACK object has been processed.
-So the Write Barrier will make sure this writes change the object to GREY so they can be rescanned properly.
+So the Write Barrier will make sure this write changes the object to BLACK so it's not swept away.

 Pointers that exist on a stack can also be changed by goroutines when the GC is running.
-So stacks are also marked as BLACK once they are scanned and can revert back to GREY during the Mark phase.
-A BLACK stack reverts back to GREY when its goroutine executes again.
+So stacks are also marked as BLACK once they are scanned and can revert back to GREY during Mark Phase I. A BLACK stack reverts back to GREY when its goroutine executes again.
 During Mark Phase II, the GC must re-scan GREY stacks to BLACKen them and finish marking any remaining heap pointers.
 Since it must ensure the stacks don't continue to change during this scan, the whole re-scan process happens *with the world stopped*.

 **Pacing**